tseemann/snippy/README.md

 * freebayes sripts (freebayes-parallel, fasta_generate_regions.py)
 * vcflib (vcffilter, vcfstreamsort, vcfuniq, vcffirstheader)
 * vcftools (vcf-consensus)
+* snpEff >= 4.1

 ##Bundled binaries
-For a modern Linux system (Ubuntu >= 12.04) and Mac OS X all the binaries and scripts are included.
+For a modern Linux system (Ubuntu >= 12.04) and Mac OS X all the binaries, JARs and scripts are included.